-The methodology for the evaluation of low power high accuracy positioning (LPHAP) can be found in Annex A.4.
+The methodology for the evaluation of Low Power High Accuracy Positioning (LPHAP) can be found in Annex A.4.

 Evaluations of baseline Rel-17 RRC_INACTIVE state positioning with the evaluation assumptions agreed for the study show that the power consumption on deep sleep state accounts for the highest proportion in the total power.